cadouthat/pico-ws-server/README.md

 Warning: the `pico_cyw43_arch` implementation must allow standard library functions (including `malloc`/`free`) to be called from network workers.
 Since `pico_cyw43_arch_lwip_threadsafe_background` executes workers within ISRs, it is typically not safe unless you have added a critical section wrapper around `malloc` and friends.

+## Important Usage Warnings

+⚠️ **Core Affinity**: All WebSocket server operations (initialization, polling, message sending) must execute on the **same core** where the WiFi/CYW43 driver was initialized.
+The CYW43 driver maintains core-specific state and is not thread-safe across cores.
+Violating this requirement will cause undefined behavior, crashes, or data corruption.

+⚠️ **Onboard LED**: **Do not use the onboard LED** (`CYW43_WL_GPIO_LED_PIN` / `PICO_DEFAULT_LED_PIN`) while running the WebSocket server.
+On Pico W boards, the LED is controlled by the CYW43 wireless chip and sharing access with application code can cause WiFi instability, packet loss, or disconnections.
+Use an external LED on a GPIO pin instead.

 ## WebSocket Features

 ### PING/PONG Support (RFC 6455)